 In conclusion, the most important life skill developed through the exhibition of livestock by 4-H and FFA youth was social relations.
 This contrasts earlier findings, which suggests that development of responsibility was the most important benefit of livestock exhibition.
 Because social relations are learned and aid in the development of a person, they are considered a life skill.

 Participants in the study revealed that character development was a close second to social development as the most important benefit of competitive livestock exhibition.
 Responsibility was identified as being developed through the attention, time and care that animal project requires.
 Confidence was instilled in the exhibitors because they see that they can take care of an animal.
 Sportsmanship developed though livestock showing because it is a competitive event.
 Exposure to loss at an early age helps prepare youth for similar situations that will happen in life.
 The participants perceived these meanings as a builder of character, which is an essential life skill.

-Though this article was written from a Nebraska perspective, it can apply to youth livestock projects everywhere.
-Take a look under the "Livestock Shows" tab above to learn about open youth livestock show opportunities offered in Florida!
+Though this article was written from a Nebraskan's perspective, it applies to youth livestock projects everywhere.
+Take a look under "Livestock Shows" above to learn about open youth livestock show opportunities offered in Florida!